drotek/BMP280/README.md

 Use the image below to wire your card for Hardware SPI.
 [![BMP280 breakout board](http://www.drotek.com/ftp/photo/drotek%20bmp280%20SPI%20hard.jpg)

-For arduino Méga 2560 you need to change the numbers of outputs like this:
+For arduino MÃ©ga 2560 you need to change the numbers of outputs like this:

 			#define BMP_SCK 52
 			#define BMP_MISO 50